 Well let there be no doubt, U-Haul will pay you to work from home.

 This is something of a part-time job opportunity because U-Haul will sometimes offer customer service work from home for anyone 16 and up.

 This one was included on the list so that you could have your options about looking into this.
 Building your experience in “telecommuting” now might really help you down the road, when it has full-time career potential!

 Another option for teens to earn some money is by selling their used books.

 You can even take this further and buy used books for pennies from thrift stores and garage sales, then sell them back for the highest price using BookScouter.

-Money can be hard for everyone.
-It doesn’t matter if you’re 15 or 50; it’s important to have stable finances, and keep some money to spare (if you want to stay sane!)
+Making money can be hard for everyone.
+It doesn’t matter if you’re 15 or 50; it’s important to have stable finances and keep some money to spare (if you want to stay sane!)

 Most importantly, it might be a huge advantage in your life to have started thinking about making money online right now.

-For those millennials among us, remember that the internet is the economy of the future.
-Investing some time in these skills might save your financial life some day!
+For the millennials among us, remember that the internet is the economy of the future.
+Investing some time in these skills might save your financial life someday!